Johanne101/holberton-system_engineering-devops/0x13-firewall/README.md

 ## More Info
 <p>
-As explained in the web stack debugging guide concept page, telnet is a very good tool to check if sockets are open with telnet IP PORT.
-For example, if you want to check if port 22 is open on web-02:
+As explained in the web stack debugging guide concept page, `telnet` is a very good tool to check if sockets are open with `telnet IP PORT`.
+For example, if you want to check if port 22 is open on `web-02`:
 </p>

 ```